mjbsp/tbslab/content/publications/index.md

 <ul>
 <li>
 Brandt, M. J. (2013).
 Do the disadvantaged legitimize the social system?
-A large-scale test of the status-legitimacy hypothesis.
-Journal of Personality and Social Psychology, 104, 765-785.
+A large-scale test of the status-legitimacy hypothesis. <i>Journal of Personality and Social Psychology, 104</i>, 765-785.
 <a href="https://doi.org/">doi</a>
 <li>
 Brandt, M, J. (2013).
-Onset and offset deservingness: The case of home foreclosures.
-Political Psychology, 34, 221-238.
+Onset and offset deservingness: The case of home foreclosures. <i>Political Psychology, 34</i>, 221-238.
 <a href="https://doi.org/">doi</a>
 <li>
 IJzerman, H., Brandt, M. J., & Van Wolferen, J.\* (2013).
 Rejoice!
-In replication.
-European Journal of Personality, 27, 128-129.
+In replication. <i>European Journal of Personality, 27</i>, 128-129.
 <a href="https://doi.org/">doi</a>
 <li>
 Wetherell, G., Brandt, M. J., & Reyna, C. (2013) Discrimination across the ideological divide: The role of perceptions of value violations and abstract values in discrimination by liberals and conservatives.
-Social Psychological and Personality Science, 4, 658-667.
+<i>Social Psychological and Personality Science, 4</i>, 658-667.
 <a href="https://doi.org/">doi</a>
 </ul>